The Gingko Bed: Plot

-At a place where two gingko trees once stood, a city now exists.
+At a place where two ginkgo trees once stood, a city now exists.
 General Hwang, a spirit from the distant past, appears in the modern day.
 He stops a rapist in an alley, pulling his still-beating heart out of his chest.

 So-hyun wants to marry his girlfriend Dr. Ryu, but she thinks that they are happy the way they are and says that it is time to get a bed.
 So-hyun dreams that he is walking the streets at night when he sees a woman in old-fashioned clothing before a bed falls on him.
 Walking down an alley similar to the one in his dream, So-hyun finds a bed carved out of a tree and has it brought back to his apartment using moving equipment due to its weight.
 He proudly tells Dr. Ryu that he got a big new bed, but when she finds out he got it at a flea market, she angrily tells him to throw it out.

 In a live drawing class he instructs, So-hyun ignores the live model and sketches a portrait of the woman he saw in his dream.
 After class, he walks through her visage, unable to see her in his waking state.
 She attempts to get his attention, but she is unable to make physical contact with him as he walks through her.
 The woman lies in the body Young-cheol, a man dying in the hospital, and borrows his life force in order to become physically palpable.

 General Hwang finds the bed in So-hyun's apartment.
 As So-hyun is returning home, the woman pulls him away from the door and saves him from being discovered by General Hwang, who finds So-hyun's sketch of the woman and recognizes her, then chases them onto the roof.
 The woman jumps off of the roof holding him and gracefully glides with him onto the roof of a passing truck.
 She explains that the man is the ghost of General Hwang and has been wandering around for 170 years since the bed was carved.
 She reveals that her name is Mi-dan, then returns to the hospital so that tYoung-cheol will not die.
 Young-cheol has already been pronounced dead, and his eyes have been transplanted to another person.
 Young-cheol's brother threatens to sue Dr. Ryu, whom he blames for his brother's death.